 First-party data will become more crucial to Google Ads and social media advertising as other data types become limited.
 In the meantime, first-party data has valuable uses in reaching your owned audiences directly or supplementing existing third-party ad targeting.

 Experiment with layering owned audiences over third-party targeting in your advertising.
-You can use audience combinations to further refine your targeting, including first-party exclusions to negate ad spend towards users who’ve already converted into customers from another marketing channel.
+You can use audience combinations to refine your targeting, including first-party exclusions to negate ad spend towards users who’ve already converted into customers from another marketing channel.

 Summary